 \section{Voronoi patterns and the heat equation}

-In this section, we consider a mathematical model for the experiment presented in \cite{de2015calculating}.
-In this experiment, $n$ different diffusive sources are placed on a Petri dish simultaneously.
-The diffusion front can be tracked visually, and it stops whenever it meets a front coming from another source.
-Notice that it is a very similar process as the one described in the previous section.
+This section considers a mathematical model for the experiment presented in \cite{de2015calculating}.
+In this experiment, $n$ different diffusive sources are simultaneously placed on a Petri dish.
+As a result, the diffusion front can be tracked visually and stops whenever it meets a front coming from another source.
+Notice that it is a very similar process to the one described in the previous section.
 As a first approximation, we propose a linear heat equation to model this phenomenon and prove that for sufficiently short times, the effective concentration associated with a diffusion source is restricted to the corresponding Voronoi cell (see theorem \ref{heateqandvoronoicells}).
 As mentioned in the previous section, we suggest improving our model, including a nonlinear term, and consider, for instance, a Fisher-KPP type equation.
 The main result in this section is the following theorem. \begin{theorem} Let $M^{n}$ be a smooth Riemannian manifold of dimension $n$, and let $\{ x_{i} \}_{i=1}^{N}$ be $N$ distinct points in $M^{n},$ let $\{ V_{i} \}_{i=1}^{N}$ be the corresponding Voronoi cells.